How to use an Image block

 How to use an image block

-Consider where and how you use images.
-Blind or visually impaired users need to have alternative (‘alt’) text to understand the content of informative images, which will be read out to them separately.
+Consider that blind or visually impaired users need to have alternative (‘alt’) text to understand the content of informative images, which will be read out to them separately.
 This can break up the flow of your content for these users.
-This means informative images can supplement content but shouldn’t replace it.
-For example, the image in the ‘How to add an Image block’ section.

-You can also use decorative images (which don’t convey essential images to the user) but these should not have alternative text.
+You can also use decorative images (which don’t convey essential images to the user) – when decorative, images do not have alt text.

-Both informative and decorative images can make your site more visually interesting, but consider your whole site design when you add several kinds of blocks.
+Both informative and decorative images can make your site more visually interesting, but consider your whole site design .
 Some neurodivergent or visually impaired users may find lots of this kind of content overwhelming.
 Find out how to use images in an effective and accessible way.

-Any image you use on your site needs to be the correct size and quality to display correctly.
-Though an image can be any size you need to make sure it can be displayed correctly for users on mobile devices or older screens:
+Any image you use on your site needs to be the correct size and quality to display correctly:

-You can use a taller image, but this will take up more space on the screen which may be difficult to view, especially for mobile users.
-Find out how to preview your page on other devices.
+You can use a taller image, but this will take up more space on the screen which may be difficult to view, especially on mobile.

 How to add an Image block